PhD Opportunities with EDICT

 All applicants must meet the Marie Skłodowska-Curie Actions (MSCA) eligibility criteria and the requirements of their chosen project and host institution.

-Mobility Rule: At the time of recruitment, applicants must not have lived or carried out their main activity (work, study, etc.) in the country of the recruiting institution for more than 12 months in the previous 36 months.
+Mobility Rule: Applicants must not have lived or carried out their main activity (work, study, etc.) in the country of the recruiting institution for more than 12 months in the 36 months before the start of their employment at the host institution (contract start date).

 Academic Requirements: Candidates must hold a degree that formally qualifies them to embark on a doctorate.
 Requirements vary by position but typically include: